Scheduled MonumentsEnglandMarket cross

 What is Market cross?

-Market cross, Sussex is a medieval market cross located in the county.
+Market Cross, Sussex is a stone structure located in the historic town centre, serving as a focal point for medieval commercial activity.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005890.

 Who is responsible for protecting Market cross?